Imōto wa Shitte Iru

 Imōto wa Shitte Iru (妹は知っている) is a Japanese manga series written and illustrated by Mari Gangi.
-It began serialization in Kodansha's Weekly Young Magazine in November 2024, and has been compiled into three volumes as of August 2025.
+It began serialization in Kodansha's Weekly Young Magazine in November 2024, and has been compiled into eight volumes as of August 2026.

 Plot

 The series follows Kiichirō Miki, a salaryman who lives with his younger sister Miki.
 Despite having a boring personality in real life, he is secretly Fruit Parfait, a radio listener known for frequently sending detailed postcards to the program All Night Nippon.
 However, only Miki is aware of his secret identity.